cap-js-community/event-queue/docs/implement-event/index.md

 # Advanced implementation

 The following paragraph outlines the most common methods that can be overridden in the base class (EventQueueProcessorBase).
 For detailed descriptions of each function, please refer to the JSDoc documentation in the base class (EventQueueProcessorBase).

 ## checkEventAndGeneratePayload

-The function "checkEventAndGeneratePayload" is called for each event that will be processed.
+The function `checkEventAndGeneratePayload` is called for each event that will be processed.
 This function is used to validate whether the event still needs to be processed and to fetch additional data that cannot be fetched in bulk (for all events at once).
-The data retrieved in this function is typically used in the "clusterQueueEntries" function.
+The data retrieved in this function is typically used in the `clusterQueueEntries` function.
-Mass-enabled data reading is possible in the "beforeProcessingEvents" function.
+Mass-enabled data reading is possible in the `beforeProcessingEvents` function.

 ```js
 "use strict";